profsmith89/ctps/_sources/chap13.md

 You can see the name (technically *path*) for your working directory by typing `pwd`, which stands for "return working directory name" or "print working directory" in colloquial terms.
 Your working directory in a GUI is the one that you have open and active.

-When I ran `python3 broken.py` in the earlier code block, I was in the working directory `/home/runner/chap13` on Replit, and this is what computer scientists call an *absolute path*.[^fn5] Such paths start at the *root of the file system*, which is represented by a single slash (`/`) with nothing before it.
+When I ran `python3 broken.py` in the earlier code block, I was in the working directory `/home/runner/chap13` in a terminal window on [Replit.com](http://Replit.com), and this string is what computer scientists call an *absolute path*.[^fn6] Such paths start at the *root of the file system*, which is represented by a single slash (`/`) with nothing before it.
 In Replit's filesystem, `home` is the name of a folder in the root directory, and `runner` is a folder inside `home`.
 Finally, `chap13` is a folder inside `runner`.

 Because there are absolute paths, we must also be able to specify *relative paths*.
 Using a relative path tells the shell that we want the path interpreted from our working directory, not the filesystem root.
 For example, if our working directory is `/home/runner` and within the folder `chap13` is the folder `data`, then we could type `ls chap13/data` to list the contents of the `data` folder.
 The string `chap13/data` is an example of a relative path that specifies where I want `ls` to do its work.